Camden, Arkansas: 20th century to present

 Before the steamboat era faded, Camden had become a railroad town—served by the mainline of the St Louis-Southwestern Railroad (Cotton Belt) and by branch lines of the Missouri Pacific and the Rock Island railroads.
 The town remained an important cotton shipping depot through the early decades of the twentieth century.
 The South Arkansas oil boom of the 1920s resulted in a thriving economy.

 In 1927, the International Paper Company built a processing mill at Camden, following development of south Arkansas' lumber industry.
-For several decades, Camden was the headquarters of the Clyde E. Palmer newspaper chain, which included The Camden News, the Texarkana Gazette, the Hot Springs Sentinel-Record, and the Magnolia Banner News.
+For several decades, Camden was the headquarters of the Clyde E. Palmer newspaper chain, which included The Camden News, the Texarkana Gazette, the Hot Springs Sentinel-Record, and the Magnolia Banner-News.
 The daily newspaper in Camden is the original flagship publication of WEHCO Media.

+Also in 1927, Camark Pottery was formed, named after its hometown and state.
+Initially a beautiful high-end art pottery maker, the firm switched to molded pieces during the Depression out of necessity, along with painted industrial artware; by the 1940s, the firm employed 100 people and continued to wholesale across the country through the 1970s.
+One of their lines were dog figurines with the label of Grapette, the soda firm which started in Camden in 1939 and was shipped throughout North and Central America from there until its sale to the Rhinegold Beer company in 1970.

 During World War II, Camden was home to one of Arkansas's three contract training fields for primary pilots in the United States Army Air Forces.
 The base was named Harrell Field; ground was broken for it in 1942.
 The site became surplus to the Army's needs in 1944 and was handed over to the US Navy for the Shumaker Naval Ammunition Depot.

 Thousands of new jobs were created.
 The Korean War generated new jobs and activity at the depot, which closed after war's end.
 The city and county redeveloped its facilities and grounds into an extensive industrial area.
 This was the site of some major defense establishments and multiple smaller industries.
 A technical campus of Southern Arkansas University is also located there.

 In the 1990s, post Cold War downsizing of the defense industry brought severe job losses—and resulting population decline—to the Camden area.
 The International Paper Company mill closed a few years later, resulting in more job losses.
 In recent years, however, a partial resurgence of defense contracts and the development of a diversified mixture of small business and professional activity have stabilized the town's economy.

-Camden is the home of Buckshot Smith who, at the age of 91, has been America's oldest active duty police officer since 2020.
+Camden was the home of Buckshot Smith (1929-2024) who was America's oldest active duty police officer from 2020 until he retired in 2023.

-Ukraine has a significant demand for all of the rockets and missiles made at the Lockheed Martin Missiles and Fire Control facility in neighboring East Camden, including those used by the Army's Patriot missile system.